Gurupdsatsangi/instagram-page/readme.md

 # instagram page using ejs

-aking some templates of instagram page;
+making some templates of instagram page;